 Valley run to Aschau · Length 11 km · Elevation difference 1760 m

 Aschau ski route (Hochzillertal)

-Pfaffenbühel II mountain station to the 8-person Jet base station No. 6 (Hochfügen)
+Pfaffenbühel II mountain to 8er Jet valley number 6 (Hochfügen)

 Snow park/Fun park

 Public race course with time measurement - free of charge Panoramalift

 Skiline Ski day reproduced in internet (Lifts used, elevation meters and slope kilometers skied) - free of charge

 SkiMovie create and download your own ski video - free of charge BMW xDrive Skimovie course on run number 2 in Hochfügen